n8henrie/fauxmo-plugins/README.md

 `YourPlugin(**device).on()` works as intended (again, see `tests/test_restapiplugin.py` as an example).

+NB: The `requirements.txt` file is *only* used to make it easier to track the appropriate version of Fauxmo -- in the n8henrie/fauxmo-plugins@dev branch it tracks the GitHub-hosted n8henrie/fauxmo@dev version, so that I can develop simultaneously in these repos and have tox run tests against the appropriate versions.
+In the n8henrie/fauxmo-plugins@master branch, it will list `fauxmo>=VERSION`, where `VERSION` is the most recent Fauxmo release that I've personally tested against, and the `>=` ensures that it will try to run against the most recent PyPI release.

+I suggest that if you're developing locally and need to make simultaneous PRs against Fauxmo and Fauxmo-plugins that you check out a separate branch in each and temporarily change the `requirements.txt` file to something like `-e git+file:///abs/path/to/local/fauxmo/repo#egg=fauxmo`.

+The remainder of requirements (for linting, testing purposes) are in `requirements-test.txt`.

 ## Interesting Plugins (not included in this repo)

 - TODO